suyash2356/skill-metrics/README.md

 Skill-Metric was conceptualized, designed, and implemented with a strong focus on innovation and user-centric learning experiences.
 It’s more than just a recommendation platform — it’s your **AI learning companion**, designed to help you **grow smarter, faster, and together**.

 ---

+## 🎓 About the Project & Future Goals

+This project was developed as part of a **college initiative**, understanding foundation of development in **Web App** and **Machine Learning**.
+Currently, the recommendation system utilizes **Hugging Face models** for intelligent resource suggestions.

+My long-term goal is to become a **dedicated AI/ML Engineer** — and as I continue learning machine learning, I plan to build and integrate **custom ML models** specifically optimized for Skill-Metric’s recommendation engine.
+Future versions of this platform will be **fully developed and trained by me**, combining hands-on engineering with the creative power of AI.

+Your feedback will be highly usefull for me.
+Mail - suyashbabad09@gmail.com
+---